hiiamboris/red-wiki/[LINKS]-Design-questions.md

 This page is *mainly* intended to host links to open design questions so that less active community members may give their input to influence and bring closer the final outcome.
-Yet feel free to add also explanations of the current designs and arguments on design corner stones that arise from time to time.
+Yet feel free to add also explanations of the current designs and arguments on design cornerstones that arise from time to time.

 The page is not intended to mirror the [red/REP repo](https://github.com/red/REP/issues), only to be an addition to it.